peterscardera/threeTabs-/README.md

-# npm start to run project in localhost:3000
+# npm install then npm start to run project in localhost:3000

+- Data persits between tabs except for names.
+Also added when refreshing with localstorage
+- Tried out https://react-hook-form.com/ for form validation

 ## Things I've concidered / thoughts